A sadler and harness maker's steel round leather knife

-A pattern book for R. Timmins & Son, Birmingham, published 1845-50, shows a knife with a similar blade set in a turned wooden handle amongst illustrations of 'Sadlers and Harness Tools', reference number 301A.
+A pattern book for R. Timmins & Son, Birmingham, published 1845-50, shows a knife with a similar blade set in a turned wooden handle among illustrations of 'Sadlers and Harness Tools', reference number 301A.
 These knives, in various sizes were priced at 18 shillings, twenty-one shillings and twenty-four shillings per dozen.

 Object Details